mattermost/mattermost-load-test-ng/README.md

 - On a Terraform deployment.
 This is the recommended way to start a load-test for production.
 [Link to the guide](docs/terraform_loadtest.md)
 - Locally.
 This is a good way to getting started and better understand the inner mechanics.
 [Link to the guide](docs/local_loadtest.md)

-A user workflow guide is available [here](docs/load-test-how-to-use.md)
+See the [user workflow guide](docs/load-test-how-to-use.md) for details.

 ## FAQ

-Answers to frequent questions and troubleshooting for common issues can be found in our [FAQ](docs/faq.md) section.
+Answers to frequently asked questions and troubleshooting for common issues can be found in the [FAQ](docs/faq.md) section.

 ## Documentation